 The Bloom/Scipio Joint Ambulance District is the newest JAD in the system.
 The local elected officials from Bloom and Scipio townships have banded together to form our very first "two squad" district.
 The squads themselves are holding on with many dedicated volunteer professional EMS personnel.
 They work together very well and keep the out of service times to a minimum.
-The leadership team for both squads are dedicated career EMS professionals that do an excellent job of keeping things organized and the squads ready to go at all times.
+The leadership team for both squads are dedicated career EMS professionals that always do an excellent job of keeping things organized and the squads ready to go.
 Getting the local elected officials together and organized to lead the way into the future will keep these squads manned and dedicated to the community for many years to come.
-Learning to work from an actual
+Learning to work from an actual schedule is extremely challenging for volunteers who have never needed to before.
+With manpower issues, and the new leadership style, scheduling is an extremely important aspect of efficiently managing a district.
+Bloom/Scipio Squad 401 responded to 126 runs from their Bloomville Station, and Bloom/Scipio Squad 601 responded to 134 runs from the Republic station.